OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 Behind the scenes, the Python code does the following:

 * Encodes the input text into a matrix representing the QR Code
 	* The size of the QR code is based on the amount of input text
 * Converts the QR code matrix into data that can be displayed on the OLED
 * Displays the resulting image on the OLED display
 	* Performs display initialization
 	* Inverts the display colours
 	* Displays the generated image file

 An additional feature was added for easier scanning: if the QR code is small (less than half the height of the OLED display), the image will be doubled in size so that each QR code pixel shows up as four pixels on the OLED display.

 The default generated QR code will be a Version 3 code with the Low error correction setting and a one-pixel border, creating a code that is 31x31 pixels.
 If the amount of text to be encoded cannot fit in a Version 3 code, the program will select the next version that will fit the amount of data to be encoded.
+Check out the [Wikipedia entry on QR Codes](https://en.wikipedia.org/wiki/QR_code) for more details on QR code versions.

-#### 4. Using the code as a Python Module (Optional)
+#### 5. Using the code as a Python Module (Optional)

 The `oledQrCodeGenerator` code can also be imported as a module into your own Python projects!